i2p/i2p.i2p/installer/resources/checklist.md

     - Reconnect ethernet / turn wifi back on
   - Load torrents in i2psnark on your production router, verify infohashes

-3. If all goes well, tag and sync the release:
+3. If all goes well, tag and push the release:

     ```
     mtn tag h: i2p-0.x.xx
     mtn cert t:i2p-0.x.xx branch i2p.i2p.release
-    mtn sync (with e.g. mtn.killyourtv.i2p)
+    mtn push
     ```

 ### Distribute updates

 1. Update news with new version:
-  - Add magnet links, change release dates and release number in to old-format news.xml, and distribute to news hosts
+  - Add magnet links, change release dates and release number in to old-format news.xml, and distribute to news hosts (no longer necessary)
-  - In the i2p.newsxml branch, edit magnet links, release dates and release number in data/releases.json, and check in
+  - In the i2p.newsxml branch, edit magnet links, release dates and release number in data/releases.json, check in and push

 2. Add i2pupdate-0.9.xx.su3 torrent to tracker2.postman.i2p and start seeding